Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 		return getRestaurantNameTextField().mandatory(By.id("Name"), By.xpath("//*[@id='fsBig']//span[@data-valmsg-for='Name']"), "The Name field is required.");
 	}

-**Task 2: Write test to verify that Name of restaurant is mandatory based on scenario written in Workshop1**
+**Task 2: Write test to verify that Name of restaurant is mandatory**

     Scenario:  Add a new restaurant check name is mandatory Given user is logged into application for Restaurant story